Nominations for the 2019 Dingle Prize have now closed.

-The BSHS Dingle Prize is awarded every two years to “the best book in the history of science (broadly construed) published in English … which is accessible to a wide audience of non-specialists.”
-The prize is very much in keeping with the Society’s concern to communicate history of science to broad audiences.
+The BSHS Dingle Prize is awarded every two years to the best book in the history of science (broadly construed) published in English which is accessible to a wide audience of non-specialists.
+The prize is very much in keeping with the Society’s concern to communicate history of science to a wide audience.

 The winning book should present some aspect of the field in an engaging and comprehensible manner and should also show proper regard for historical methods and the results of historical research: for example, it might re-examine a well-known historical incident or achievement, or bring new perspective to previously neglected figures or fields in the past.

 The value of the Dingle Prize is £300.
 The winner may also have the opportunity to give a public lecture or presentation, sponsored by the BSHS, on the subject of their book.